Harper College

 Welcome to the Rita and John Canning Women’s Program webpage.
 We’re glad you found us.
 This program is dedicated to assisting eligible Harper College students pursuing credit-seeking courses towards either their first college degree, a certificate, or ESL coursework.

 Below you will find information regarding how we can support you, the eligibility process/criteria, and frequently asked questions (FAQs).
-Currently, the Spring and Summer 2024 semester eligibility screenings are closed.
-However, Fall 2024 semester eligibility screenings are open and accepting inquiries.
+Currently, Fall 2024 eligibility screenings are open for a limited time and subject to availability.
+Spring 2025 eligibility screenings and inquiries are open.

 What We Provide.